JaJaMalikov/Puppet-Theatre/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** laughterjerry, Puppet-Theatre, twitter_handle, laughteralan@gmail.com, Puppet Theatre, project_description
+*** LaughterJerry, Puppet-Theatre, twitter_handle, laughteralan@gmail.com, Puppet Theatre, project_description
 -->